CompuTec/computec-docs/docs/processforce/user-guide/subcontracting/subcontract-assembly-and-free-issue-materials/overview.md

 # Overview

-To efficiently manage the Subcontract Assembly and Free Issue materials process, ProcessForce utilizes the following key functions:
+To efficiently manage the Subcontract Assembly and Free Issue materials process, CompuTec ProcessForce utilizes the following key functions:

 - **Bill of Materials (BOM)**: defines the items to be assembled, categorized as External.
 - **Manufacturing Order**: manages inventory issues, receipts, external work-in-progress (WIP), and WIP variance journals.